River Cities Network (RCN)

 - What does the river-city nexus look like?
 (The nexus question)

 - What have disruptions revealed over time?
 (The resilience question)

 - In what ways can rivers better sustain productive urban life, and vice versa?
 (The transformation question).

 Key indicators of a productive life are improved water quality and increased biodiversity, and socially, culturally, and economically vital communities.

-The River Cities as Method network started in early 2022 with a pilot project on the Xingu River and the river city of Altamira, in the Brazilian state of Pará.
+The River Cities Network started in early 2022 with a pilot project on the Xingu River and the river city of Altamira, in the Brazilian state of Pará.
 The International Principal Investigator for this Pilot is Satya Patchineelam.
 Go to the Pilot project »

 Get in touch